Rules & Regulations

 If 4 or more routines are in a division, awards will be given to the top 3 overall routines (1st, 2nd, 3rd)

-Soloists can only qualify for 1 overall award.
+Soloists can only qualify for 1 overall award, in a given category.

 For the safety of our performers, no video/flash photography is allowed inside theatre during the event.
 Failure to comply, could result in your removal from venue.